Lilian Garcia: World Wrestling Federation/Entertainment (1999–2010)

 In June 2005, García began an on-screen romance with wrestler Viscera.
 The angle saw García propose to Viscera, stating that she wanted to marry him during the Vengeance pay-per-view on June 26.
 The angle ended at Vengeance when Viscera rejected Garcia in favor of The Godfather's Hos.
-The angle was briefly resurrected eleven months later when Viscera proposed to Garcia on the May 22, 2006, episode of Raw, but was interrupted by Umaga before receiving an answer.
+The angle was briefly resurrected eleven months later when Viscera proposed to Garcia on the May 22, 2006, episode of Raw, but was interrupted by Umaga and his manager Armando Estrada before receiving an answer.
 García took part in her first major Diva publication in 2005 with the release of the Divas 2005 swimsuit magazine and related DVD Viva Las Divas of the WWE.

 On the June 5, 2006, episode of Raw, Garcia (legitimately) suffered a sprained wrist when wrestler Charlie Haas inadvertently knocked her to the ground as she stood on the ring apron.
 One week later, the accident was metamorphosed into a storyline, with Haas incurring the wrath of Viscera.
 The storyline ended on the July 10, 2006, episode of Raw, when Viscera accidentally performed a Samoan drop on Garcia while confronting Haas.
-Garcia was removed from television for several weeks in order to sell the Samoan drop.
+Garcia was removed from television for several weeks to sell the Samoan drop.